jbustraan/dyn-ssl/README.md

 ## Dynamic SSL Updater

 ### Operational Overview
-1. ACME cronjob is working on raptor.bustraan.net and it can renew free wildcard SSL certificate ever 90 day from zerossl.com or letsencrypt.com
+1. ACME cronjob is executed every 90 days on on raptor.bustraan.net (KVM host) and it can renew free wildcard SSL certificate ever 90 day from zerossl.com or letsencrypt.com.
+Note: you need an account with API keys with your domain provided for this integration to succeed.
-  status: DONE

-2. Create and Ansible playbook to:
+2. Ansible playbook
-  - Download latest SSL certificates from Raptor host as cronjob - DONE
+  - Downloads latest certificates from Raptor.
-  - Copy certs by OS-type and installed package type (nginx, httpd, pveproxy, cockpit) to correct directory and filename formats.
-DONE
+  - Copies certs by OS-type and installed package type (nginx, httpd, pveproxy, cockpit) to correct directory and filename formats.
-  - Restart appropriate processes
+  - Restart appropriate server processes
-  status: DONE

 ### Monitoring
-* Added BASH script to Zabbix to check for days remaining.
-It runs once daily and will alert when there are only 10 days remaining on the certificate (certificate life is 90 days)
+* A Bash script, checkssl.sh runs on the Zabbix server daily to check for days remaining.
+Trigger will alert when there are only 3 days remaining on the certificate (certificate life is 90 days)
 ---
 ### Sample Zabbix Screens
 #### Problem Detected in Zabbix: